 COMMUNITY SPACES: Venice, Italy

-In 2012 Sweet Sparkman Architects was invited to participate in the Palazzo Bembo auxillary exhibition for the Venice Biennale for Architecture.
+In 2012, Sweet Sparkman Architects was invited to participate in the Palazzo Bembo auxiliary exhibition for the Venice Biennale for Architecture.
 It was an honor to be asked to exhibit our work on an international stage.
-David Chipperfield, the Britsh architect, was the Biennale Director who gave the over arching exhibition direction for all participants.
+David Chipperfield, the British architect, was the Biennale Director who gave the overarching exhibition direction for all participants.
 He asked all to explore "Common Ground."

 The exhibition was remounted for the Sarasota Museum of Art in 2014.

-What follows is the text from the exhibition cataloge.
+What follows is the text from the exhibition catalog.

 Our design work is significantly influenced by context and our understanding of place.
 As such, the exhibit is a conceptual interpretation of a common local material, with the intention of expressing how its origins and characteristics have influenced and inspired design.